Hunter-Field/2022-F1-stats/README.md

 This was my first time using web scraping in a project.
 In scrape.py, I scrape the F1 website for the race results and starting grid positions and turn them into a folder of csv files that correlation.py then uses to create a plot of the correlation between starting and ending positions in one or all races.

-If the web scraping does not work, the folder is included as "races"
+If the web scraping does not work, the folder is included as "races".